 Each reduce pulls the relevant partition from the machines where the maps executed, then writes its output back into HDFS.
-Thus, the reduce is able to collect the data from all of the maps for the keys it is responsible for and combine them to solve the problem.
+Thus, the reduce can collect the data from all of the maps for the keys it is responsible for and combine them to solve the problem.